The difficulties of current approaches to participation

 NGO policy participation is often compromised by a lack of staff/time for policy work \, lack of funding, unsure about organization contribution, lack of expertise/knowledge (13%), lack of access to government, and issues with bureaucracy.
 The challenge is more acute for voluntary organizations with less resources than larger NGOs (EKOS, 2008).

 Compounding this problem is a history of administrative governance consistent with narrow and reductionist framing of economic issues.
+In other words, many governments have limited capacity to deal with the complexities of food system governance (cf. De Schutter et al., 2019).
 Problems and procedures are divided into discretely manageable chunks, and addressed within a relatively rigid hierarchy.
 This hierarchy, in theory, unifies the discrete bits of information as they rise through the system.
 In practice, however, such a structure is unsuccessful and its failures have spawned discussions of “post-modern” governance.
 Responsibilities within and between government departments are fragmented, so the negative consequences of an intervention for other policy areas and jurisdictions are not necessarily well thought through.
 Agricultural departments generally allow the market place to determine overall direction and to define what is valuable and desirable for society, and only intervene to mitigate the negative impacts of the market.

 Canada has existing nodes of decision making that are based on constitutional authorities, historical precedence and Westminster-style accountability mechanisms, but also on organizational mandates, on commonly accepted business practices, and on individual behaviours.
 All these forces constrain participation by non-governmental actors.

 Although AAFC officials claimed the recent food policy consultations would involve new methods of engagement, what transpired was largely consistent with what is described above, with the exception that a 2 - day public consultation in Ottawa was well facilitated compared to many other sessions involving food NGOs and participants could be funded for expenses (though not their time).
-However, from the national food policy that was announced (see blog posts), these consultations did not significantly influence the national policy and its implementation provisions.
+However, from the national food policy that was announced (see blog posts), while these consultations may have shifted some of the broad elements of the policy (cf. Coulas, 2021), they did not significantly influence its implementation provisions.

 Non-governmental actors are often equally unrealistic in what they think consultations can achieve, but in a different way.
 The entirely appropriate rallying cry is all voices must be heard, especially those of the marginalized.
-This is entirely understandable given systemic racism and exclusion characterizing Canada's food system history (see Frameworks, Food Justice).
-But rarely do groups propose a series of mechanisms to make such comprehensive participation happen, especially one that connects people to the discussions at levels that reflect their experiences and potential to helpfully participate.
-Given widespread citizen deskilling in our culture, NGOs rarely provide supports to effective participation and governments equally are unlikely to fund such efforts.
-Invariably, direct participation by all is unachievable, so layered approaches with knowledgeable NGOs as intermediaries are required, but many organizations are reluctant to play this role, viewing it somehow as undemocratic.
+This is entirely understandable given systemic racism and exclusion characterizing Canada's food system history and institutional structures and processes (see Frameworks, Food Justice; and Robin et al., 2023).
+But rarely do groups propose a comprehensive and detailed series of mechanisms to make such comprehensive participation happen, especially one that connects people to the discussions at levels that reflect their experiences and potential to helpfully participate.
+Given widespread citizen deskilling in our culture, NGOs rarely provide supports to effective participation and governments equally are unlikely to fund such efforts, despite numerous calls to do so.
+Invariably, direct participation by all is unachievable, so layered approaches with knowledgeable NGOs and community actors as intermediaries are required, but many organizations are reluctant to play this role, viewing it somehow as undemocratic.

 The positive news is that in June 2019, the federal government announced as a component of a national food policy that they will create a National Food Policy Advisory Council, a multistakeholder group with a mandate to advise on food policy change (see Blog posts, right hand column and Policy Actors, Prime Minister's Office).
 Inclusion and diversity are supposed to be guiding principles of the new policy and these principles are to be expressed in the Council.
 The government originally said it would move forward with the creation of the council in a transparent manner starting summer 2019.
 This did not happened, with COVID-19 a factor.
 However, the members of the new Council were announced in Feb.
 2021 and the first meeting occurred in early March (see Blog Posts).
 There are many unknowns regarding the processes and influence of the Council.
 Additionally significant, the government has not announced any alterations to existing processes, important because a national food policy advisory councils is only one piece of new approaches to food system governance.
 The longer-term challenge is to make sure participation reflects the ideas presented here.